a-ulnv/gui_parser/README.md

     End.

 ## TODO
-- Automatically generate Java syntax code for the described GUI
+- Provide an option to export Java syntax code for the described GUI